-The Masters of Healthcare Administration program at the David Eccles School of Business became the first MHA program in Utah, and one of only 10 in the western United States, to earn accreditation from the Commission on Accreditation of Healthcare Management Education (better known as CAMHE).
+The Masters of Healthcare Administration program at the David Eccles School of Business became the first MHA program in Utah, and one of only 10 in the western United States, to earn accreditation from the Commission on Accreditation of Healthcare Management Education (better known as CAHME).

 The announcement of the program’s CAMHE accreditation reached MHA Program Director Debra Scammon, PhD, in mid-November, and while accreditation represents the end of a lengthy process, she said it’s really the beginning of a whole new phase in the program’s life.